dell/csm-docs/content/v3/csidriver/installation/offline/_index.md

 *NOTES:*
 1. Offline bundle installation is only supported with manual installs i.e. without using Operator Lifecycle Manager.
 2. Installation should be done using the files that are obtained after unpacking the offline bundle (dell-csi-operator-bundle.tar.gz) as the image tags in the manifests are modified to point to the internal registry.
 3. Offline bundle installs operator in `default` namespace via install.sh script.
-Make sure that the current context in kubeconfig file has the namespace set to `default`.
+Make sure that the current context in kubeconfig file has the namespace set to `default`·